-A client must be careful because these roles can be held in a variety of ways, depending on how the project is organised.
-The Client could also be the Designer, or also the Contractor or Principal Contractor.
+A client must be careful because these roles can be held in a variety of ways, depending on the project is organised.
+The Client could also be the Principal Designer, or also the Principal Contractor.
 Some organisations can offer to be both the Principal Designer and Principal Contractor.

-The essential thing all duty holders need to show is they possess the knowledge, skills and experience to discharge their roles.
-It is also useful to be able to demonstrate professional separation of those roles within their organisation so that it is clear each duty holder has the independence to fulfil their role without interference.

-Your organisation can have more than one duty holder responsibility depending on the size and complexity of the project.
+The essential thing all duty holders need to show is the professional separation of those roles so that each duty holder has the independence to fulfil their role without interference.
+Your organisation can be all three depending on the size and complexity of the project.

-Being clear who has what role at the outset of a project is vital, as the identities of each must be recorded on statutory notification so that in the event of a problem the HSE knows exactly who to speak to and enforce against.
+Being clear who has what role at the outset of a project is vital, as the identities of each must be recorded on statutory paperwork so that in the event of a problem the HSE knows exactly who to speak to, and enforce against.